auth0/docs/articles/custom-domains/auth0-managed-certificates.md

 ## Verify ownership

+Before you can use the domain with Auth0, you'll need to verify that you own it.

-1. In the Auth0 Dashboard, under **Tenant Settings**, add the CNAME verification record listed in the Dashboard to your domain's DNS record.
+1. Go to [Dashboard > Tenant Settings](${manage_url}/#/tenant), add the CNAME verification record listed in the Dashboard to your domain's DNS record.

   ![](/media/articles/custom-domains/auth0-managed.png)